aflin/rampart/docs/source/sql3.rst

 ``LIKEP``.
 The ranking takes into account how many of the query terms are present, as well as their weight, and for ``LIKEP``, how close together the words are, and where in the document they occur.
-Most queries will use ``LIKE`` of ``LIKEP``, with ``LIKE3`` and ``LIKER`` used in special circumstances when you want to avoid the post-processing that would fully resolve the query.
+Most queries will use ``LIKEP``, with ``LIKE3`` and ``LIKER`` used in special circumstances when you want to avoid the post-processing that would fully resolve the query.

-There are also two forms of Metamorph index, the Metamorph inverted index and the Metamorph index.
+There are also two main forms of Metamorph index, the Metamorph inverted index (AKA "FULLTEXT" index) and the Metamorph compact index.
 The inverted form contains additional information which allows phrases to be resolved and ``LIKEP`` rankings to be calculated entirely using the index.
 This improved functionality comes at a cost in terms of space.
+See :ref:`sql4:Creating a Metamorph Index` for more information.

-If your queries are single word ``LIKE`` queries then the Metamorph index has all the information needed, so the additional overhead of the inverted index is not needed.
+If your queries are single word ``LIKE`` queries, then the Metamorph compact index has all the information needed, so the additional overhead of the inverted index is not needed.